A delicious side dish for any occasion – Amazing Green Bean Mustard Sauce Casserole recipe is easy to make with real cream and approved by kids!

 Green bean casseroles usually are made in three simple steps.
 1. Cook the green beans 2.
 Make the sauce and mix with green beans 3.
 Pour sauce and green beans into dish and bake.

-To start, use the freshest green beans you can find.
+- To start, use the freshest green beans you can find.
 Wash and pick them over before cooking.
 Frozen green beans are another option.
 Just thaw, drain and add to the sauce.
 Don’t cook them first or they might get mushy while in the oven.
-No one wants that!

-As I was taste testing the sauce for the green bean (important job!), it was missing something.
-I was thinking of salt then it hit me…lemon.
+- As I was taste testing the sauce for the green bean, it was missing something.
+I was thinking salt then it hit me…lemon.
 Green beans love lemon and it made the difference!

 Crispy Fried Onions

-Measuring spoons and cups – invest in a good quality set.
-My favorite are copper ( yes, hand wash only) but their heft makes them easier to hold.
-Second favorite – long handled measuring spoons to easily scoop spices out of bigger jars.
+- Copper Measuring Spoons and Cups – invest in a good quality set.
+My favorite are copper.
+Their weight makes them easier to hold.

 - Fill a large pot (10 quart) 3/4 full of water.
 Add green beans and bring water to a boil.
 Reduce heat and simmer green beans for 10 minutes.
 Remove from heat and drain.